Massey leads Western Illinois against SIU-Edwardsville - WTOP News

 Macomb, Illinois; Monday, 4:30 p.m.
 EST

-BOTTOM LINE: Western Illinois plays SIU-Edwardsville after Antwaun Massey scored 33 points in Western Illinois’ 92-76 loss to the Lindenwood Lions.
+BOTTOM LINE: Western Illinois takes on SIU-Edwardsville after Antwaun Massey scored 33 points in Western Illinois’ 92-76 loss to the Lindenwood Lions.

 The Leathernecks are 3-2 in home games.
-Western Illinois is fifth in the OVC with 10.4 offensive rebounds per game led by Karyiek Dixon averaging 2.8.
+Western Illinois ranks ninth in the OVC with 21.1 defensive rebounds per game led by Francis Okwuosah averaging 4.1.

-The Cougars are 0-1 in conference games.
-SIU-Edwardsville ranks fourth in the OVC with 35.3 rebounds per game led by Jo Valrie averaging 5.6.
+The Cougars are 0-1 in OVC play.
+SIU-Edwardsville ranks second in the OVC shooting 32.6% from 3-point range.

 Western Illinois’ average of 5.5 made 3-pointers per game is 2.4 fewer made shots on average than the 7.9 per game SIU-Edwardsville allows.
 SIU-Edwardsville averages 77.8 points per game, 1.9 more than the 75.9 Western Illinois allows to opponents.

+The Leathernecks and Cougars face off Monday for the first time in OVC play this season.

-TOP PERFORMERS: Dixon is averaging 8.2 points and 6.3 rebounds for the Leathernecks.
-Lucas Lorenzen is averaging 1.8 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Makai Kvamme is averaging 4.6 points for the Leathernecks.
+Lucas Lorenzen is averaging 14.0 points over the last 10 games.

-Valrie is averaging 6.8 points and 5.6 rebounds for the Cougars.
+Jack Campion is averaging 7.4 points, 4.6 assists and 1.6 steals for the Cougars.
 Ring Malith is averaging 16.6 points over the last 10 games.

 LAST 10 GAMES: Leathernecks: 4-6, averaging 69.3 points, 32.3 rebounds, 8.7 assists, 6.2 steals and 2.3 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 75.4 points per game.